samwell-ho/openpgp-ca/doc/src/keys-inspect.md

 user cert (or subkey) signed by CA: true user cert has tsigned CA: true
 - email alice@example.org
- no expiration date is set for this certificate
+ no expiration date is set for this user key
  1 revocation certificate(s) available

 usercert for 'Bob Baker'